Toilet Found! is sustained by readers who made purchases through specific links on this site. Learn more

 The most cruel toilet-cleaning punishment would be a toilet that look like this.

-There are many areas to clean on a two-piece toilet with exposed trapway.
+There are many areas to clean on a two-piece toilet with an exposed trapway.
 In particular, the joint part between the tank and the bowl.
-You will need to remove the tank if you want to get rid of those dirt and mold that are hidden deep in the joint.
+You will need to remove the tank if you want to get rid of dirt and mold that are hidden deep in the joint.

 And the exposed trapway has way too many nooks and crevices to clean.
 Especially when the space is narrow, and you need to stoop down to reach the back part of the trapway.
 You will go crazy if all the toilets in the house are like that.

 But this one looks like an easier clean.
 At least there isn’t a tank-bowl joint you need to take care of.
 Besides that, there is no risk of water leaking out of the tank to mess up your wood flooring.

 One-piece toilet is easier to clean and they look much better than the 2-piece.
 Don’t you think so?
 But still, the exposed trapway is a pain in the rear to clean.